Oppressed Logic

 In 2002, Burnt Ramen Records released a compilation of Oppressed Logic's discography, The Past Ain't Gonna Change, containing all of the band's music from P.C.
 Full of Shit! to the Fang split, as well as some unreleased studio and live tracks.

 During this period, Oppressed Logic went through several new drummers in this period, ending with Gabe Skull from Lowlife, for their third album, Ones That Control, which was eventually released in 2004.
 Oppressed Logic continued to go through lineup changes, with Mike Avilez remaining the only original and consistent member.
 In 2004, the band toured with Fang.
 In 2006, Oppressed Logic played selected shows in Europe and USA during a tour with Retching Red.

 In 2008, Oppressed Logic briefly moved to Raleigh, North Carolina, before moving back to Oakland to reform with original and past members Jake Martinez (Blown to Bits, Exit Wound), Chuck Beers (Retox), and Ruben Luna (Exit Wound).
-Beers and Luna performed in two shows before departing the band once again.
-Jake has stayed with the band since then.
-Oppressed Logic has become one of the most prolific Bay Area punk rock bands in terms of the number of concerts they have performed.

 Mike Avilez still continues with Oppressed Logic; he also had stints in Last Round Up, Retching Red, Angry Samoans, Strung Up, Hot Plate, Fukm, Guantanamo Dogpile, Zero Bull Shit, Luicidal, Fang, and Battalion of Saints, among others.